Saturday, September 17, 2016

 • Complete freedom from our mortality and the corruption of our present existence (glorification), no aging, sickness, or death.

-Until we understand what Christ entered in to for us; taking upon himself our hell so we might not have to, hell will appear unfair and make no sense - yet no one ever asks, how fair was the suffering of Christ who did nothing wrong and everything right.
+Until we understand what Christ entered into for us; taking upon himself our hell so we might not have to, hell will appear unfair and make no sense - yet no one ever asks, how fair was the suffering of Christ who did nothing wrong and everything right.
 And He did all this for us because we weren't able to.

 Since he did, if we refuse his offer, would this not be the greatest insult and rejection of His love.
 Our being left to our own devices would be totally just.